 - 3/4 cup reduced-fat whipped topping

-- In another bowl and with clean beaters, beat the egg whites on medium speed until soft peaks form.
-Gradually beat in sugar, about 1 tablespoon at a time, on high until stiff glossy peaks form and sugar is dissolved.
-Fold a fourth of egg whites into the batter, then fold in remaining whites.
+- In another mixing bowl, beat the egg whites until soft peaks form.
+Add the remaining sugar, 1 tablespoon at a time, beating until stiff peaks form.
+Fold a fourth of the egg whites into the batter; fold in remaining whites.

-- Spoon batter into an ungreased 10-in. tube pan.
-Bake on the lowest rack at 350° for 25-30 minutes or until cake springs back when lightly touched.
+- Spoon into an ungreased 10-in. tube pan.
+Bake at 350° for 25-30 minutes or until cake springs back when lightly touched.
 Immediately invert pan; cool completely.
-Run a knife around sides and center tube of pan.
-Invert cake onto a serving plate.
-Serve with whipped topping.
+Cut into slices; serve with whipped topping.
 Yield: 12 servings.

 "I have made the Sunny Sponge cake several times.
 I made A Mix Berry Sauce I mash some of the berries the cut stove of then added the whole berries stir lightly so they would not cook up this way you have a taste of the berries.
 I do this also when I make my Canning Berry Jam, and as I served it each piece I would put about 2-Tablespoons of warm sauce on each slice everyone enjoyed the cake/sauce.
 Back in the 1940`s/50`s my aunt won a exlarge gas stove for her Homemade Sponge cake I still have that Recipe and I have made it many times and it was Delish !!!
 As soon as I find it I be putting on here.auntbea (NorthEast, Maryland)"